-Open Finder and go to the menu, followed by choosing Go -> Go To Folder, and finally entering the following:
+If you are using a Mac, open Finder and go to the menu, followed by choosing Go -> Go To Folder, and finally entering the following:

 /Library/Application Support/Blackmagic Design/Switchers

-Click the ON AIR button to begin streaming to BoxCast.
-A broadcast must be scheduled from BoxCast in order to live stream.
+Click the "ON AIR" button to begin streaming to BoxCast.
+While the ATEM is streaming (sending data) and should appear in your BoxCast Dashboard as connected, a broadcast must be scheduled in BoxCast in order to actually live stream.